aws-samples/rag-chatbot-with-bedrock-opensearch-and-document-summaries-in-govcloud/README.md

 **8. Run notebooks in Studio** – Open the first notebook, **1_create_indices.ipynb** by double clicking its name in the SageMaker Studio file navigator.
 In the **Set up notebook environment** window, leave all settings at default and click the **Select** button.
 Wait a few minutes until the **Starting notebook kernel...** message clears.
 Run all cells in notebook 1 to create the OpenSearch indices.
 Once all cells in notebook 1 are complete, open the second notebook, **2_populate_indices_all.ipynb** and run all cells in it to populate the OpenSearch indices with data from the files you uploaded to S3.
 Optionally, run notebook 3 to present questions and get responses.
 Follow the instructions and prerequisites in each notebook.

-**9. Ask questions in the web user interface hosted from SageMaker Studio** – To use the user interface within the Studio environment in single-user mode, open notebook 4, **4_run_web_user_interface.ipynb** and follow the instructions in it.
+**9. Ask questions in the web user interface hosted from SageMaker Studio** – To launch the user interface within the Studio environment in single-user mode, open notebook 4, **4_run_web_user_interface.ipynb** and follow the instructions in it.

 ## Production-like deployment